gosub-com/Zurfur/README.md

 Assignment is a statement, not an expression.
 Therefore, expressions like `while (a += count) < 20` and `a = b = 1` are not allowed.
-Comma is also not an expression, and may only be used where they are expected, such as a function call or lambda expession.
+Comma is also not an expression, and may only be used where they are expected, such as a function call or lambda expression.

 Operator `==` does not default to object comparison, and only works when it is defined for the given type.
 Use `===` and `!==` for object comparison.